Eduardo (album)

-Eduardo (stylized in all lowercase) is the third studio album by Mexican singer-songwriter Ed Maverick, released on 30 April 2021, through Universal Music Mexico.
+Eduardo (stylized in all lowercase) is the third studio album by Mexican singer-songwriter Ed Maverick, released on 30 April 2021, by Universal Music Mexico.
 Mainly written by Maverick and produced by Camilo Froideval during the COVID-19 pandemic, it was his "musical comeback" after his temporary retirement at the end of 2019.

-Eduardo is a self-reflective album about a relationship that leads nowhere and his life with his sudden fame and cyberharassment.
-A reissue of the album containing the demo tracks of eight songs, titled Eduardo Demos, was released in May 2022.
+Eduardo is a self-reflective record about Maverick's life with his unexpected fame and cyberharassment, as well as a relationship that leads nowhere.
+Eduardo Demos, a reissue of the album with eight demo tracks, was released in May 2022.

 Background and release

 During his debut in music scene and the sudden commercial success of his first two records during 2018 and 2019, in part thanks to the popularity of his music on social media, Maverick began to suffer a series of harassment and ridicule in the same media that made him famous, receiving almost daily messages inciting hatred, suicide and death threats directed towards him and his family.
 Finally, in November 2019, Maverick made a statement on his Twitter account explaining his opinion about the harassment.